MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 	- Description: **IT administrative personnel**<br/>

 	**Note:** There is no owner, email address, or privacy setting for Security groups.
 Members must be added to a Security group after creating the group, which you will do in the next few steps.
+On the **Edit settings** page, you're NOT going to assign Azure AD roles to the group, so simply select **Next**.

-24. This returns you to the **Active teams and groups** page, which should still be displaying the **Microsoft 365** group tab.
-Since the IT Admins group was a Security group, select the **Security** tab.  <br/>
+24.This returns you to the **Active teams and groups** page, which should still be displaying the **Security** group tab.   <br/>

-	**Tip:** If any of the new groups do not appear in their respective tabs on the **Active teams and groups** page, wait a minute or so and then select the **Refresh** option on the menu bar (to the right of **Add a group**).
-You may need to wait an additional minute or two for each group to appear. <br/>
+	**Tip:** If any of the new groups do not immediately appear in their respective tabs on the **Active teams and groups** page, wait a minute or so and then select the **Refresh** option on the menu bar (to the right of **Add a group**).
+You may need to wait an additional minute or two for a group to appear. <br/>

-	**Note:** The IT admins group does not have a group email address because it's a Security group.
-Two additional group types are Mail-enabled Security groups and Distribution groups.
-Neither of these group types were used in this lab because it can take up to an hour for these two types of groups to appear in the Groups list; whereas Microsoft 365 groups and Security groups usually take just a matter of minutes to appear.
+	**Note:** Two additional group types are **Mail-enabled Security** groups and **Distribution** groups.
+Neither of these group types were used in this lab because it can take up to an hour for these two types of groups to appear in the Groups list; whereas Microsoft 365 groups and Security groups usually take just a minute to two to appear.

-25. You’re now ready to add members to the IT Admin security group.
-In the list of **Active teams and groups**, select the **Security** tab, and then select the **IT Admins** group (select the name and not the check box that appears to the left of the name).
+25. You’re now ready to add members to the **IT Admins** security group.
+In the **Security** tab, select the **IT Admins** group (select the name and not the check box that appears to the left of the name).

 26. In the **IT Admins** pane that appears, the **General** tab is displayed by default.
 Select the **Members** tab.